Rishabh-malhotraa/daft-bot/README.md

 1. Make sure you have Python3 installed
 2. Have the correct version of selenium driver for Chrome.
 [Link](https://chromedriver.chromium.org/downloads)
-3. Convert .env.example files -> .env.example with relevant data
+3. Convert .env.example files -> .env with relevant data

 ## Meta